anquanscan/sec-tools/README.md

 [FastgateRoot](https://github.com/classy-giraffe/FastgateRoot): How to get full access to a Fastgate router.
 [obashfuscator](https://github.com/KevCui/obashfuscator): :performing_arts: A Bash script to obfuscate Bash script
 [AdGuard-Home-Whitelist](https://github.com/hl2guide/AdGuard-Home-Whitelist): A strict curated whitelist for AdGuard Home.
 [Damn_Vulnerable_C_Program](https://github.com/hardik05/Damn_Vulnerable_C_Program): An example C program which contains vulnerable code for common types of vulnerabilities.
 It can be used to show fuzzing concepts.
+[ETH-Sweeper-Bot](https://github.com/japancode/ETH-Sweeper-Bot): This bot will sweeps all available ethers to your wallet :D